Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 Start by understanding what you need to protect.
 Create an inventory of your essential assets:

-Knowing what you have is the first step to protecting it.
+Knowing what you have is the first step in protecting it.

 2. Identify Threats and Risks